galetaire/spahousing/pages/posts/credit.md

 Credit correlates positively with the evolution of housing prices.
 Some brief observations:

 - **Observation A**: Mortgage approvals were huge in the early 2000s.
 Far above the demographic upper limit, indicating the creation of a bubble.
-Currently, mortgage approvals are within the lower limit zone.
 - **Observation B**: The average mortgage amount follows an uptrend, consequence of the inflationary monetary policy.
-- **Observation C**: Although the average mortgage amount moves upward, corrections can occur following credit bubbles.
+Although corrections can occur when a credit bubble burst.
-- **Observation D**: The real credit movement (second chart) allow us to see the credit/debt cycles.
+- **Observation C**: The real credit movement (second chart) allow us to see the credit/debt cycles.
-- **Observation E**: About the ratio (third chart).
+- **Observation D**: About the ratio (third chart).
 If it is greater than 1, there are more mortgages than home sales, indicating the danger of a credit bubble.
-If it is less than 1, there are more home sales than mortgages, meaning cash gains strength.
+If it is less than 1, there are more home sales (cash purchases) than mortgages.

 # Data sources